brichao/DefiHunter-serveur/README.md

-# l3m-PI-serveur : Partie serveur du Projet Intégrateur L3 MIAGE 2020-2021
+# Partie serveur du DefiHunter

 A stub which can easily be deployed to Heroku.